 External heat - Sometimes generating the warmth yourself just isn't enough and some extra help is needed.
 Hot water bottles are traditional, low tech and effective, especially if they have a cover which helps slow the release of heat and prevents it starting off a bit too hot.
-There are also microwavable pads with rice or wheat and even foot-wrap-sock-slipper things for quick heat without any messing about with hot water.
+Microwavable pads with rice or wheat and even foot-wrap-sock-slippers for quick heat without any messing about with hot water.

 Small electric blankets for home or heated foot rests for the office can provide extra heat.

 Mittens are warmer than gloves - Having all your fingers in the same compartment keeps them warmer than having them individually wrapped.
 If exactly the same materials are used to make gloves and mittens, the mittens will always be warmer.
-A cheaper pair of mittens can be warmer than a more expensive pair of gloves if you can cope with the loss of dexterity (which isn't so great in gloves anyway).
+A cheaper pair of mittens can be warmer than a more expensive pair of gloves if you can cope with the loss of dexterity.

 Serious insulation, not so serious sole